joostvanwollingen/twitter-bot/README.md

-# Tweet random blogspot posts
+# Tweet randomly from RSS feeds

-Simple Twitter bot to post the first 140 characters of a blog post, randomly selected from a collection of blogspot-blogs.
+Simple Twitter bot to post the first 140 characters of a blog post, randomly selected from a collection of RSS feeds.

  - Fork
  - Adjust urls of the blogs in bot.js
- - Deploy to Heroku
+ - Deploy to Heroku (configure the API tokens)